-- Place the removed parts into a bucket or basin filled with hot, soapy water.
+- Place the agitator and filter into a bucket of hot, soapy water.
 You can also create a DIY cleaning solution from 2 cups of vinegar, 1/4 cup of baking soda and 1/4 cup of water.

-- Use a soft bristle brush to scrub down the removed parts.
+- Use a soft bristle scrub brush to scrub down the removed parts.

-- Rinse thoroughly, then dry with a microfiber cloth.
+- Rinse thoroughly, then dry them with a microfiber cloth.

 - Replace the filter and agitator in the washing machine.